-Newlands School, operated by the Beaconhouse Group opened in September 2017 initially from FS 1 through Year 6 with a Secondary school that has now expanded to include Years 7 to 9, will add Year 10 in September 2021 and will ultimately offer an all-through education to Year 13.
+Newlands School, operated by the Beaconhouse Group opened in September 2017, initially from FS 1 through Year 6 with a Secondary school that has now expanded to include Years 7 to 10 and will add Year 11 in September 2022, with Year 12 (lower Sixth Form) in September 2023, ultimately offering an all-through education to Year 13.

 The Beaconhouse group has over 315,000 full-time students in eight countries and was established in November 1975 in Pakistan as the Les Anges Montessori Academy with 19 toddlers.
 Beaconhouse has since grown into an international network of private schools, offering education to students all the way from birth – through its partnership in Pakistan with Gymboree Play & Music – to post-graduation, through Concordia Colleges and the Beaconhouse National University.